jewelcodes/lunisbot/readme.md

 ## 🫶🏼 Credits
 * Linus Torvalds for being the absolute genius he is
-* The troll who was arguing with a bot and giving me this idea
+* The troll who was arguing with a bot for giving me this idea
 * [@Dcraftbg](https://github.com/Dcraftbg) for coming up with the name LunisBot
 * Me, for wasting a perfectly sunny day staying in to build this